jeremyletang/preview/README.md

 > cmake ..
 > make
 ```
+Depending of the libraries installed on you computer, *preview* will be able to support different
+file format

 ## Examples
 Some example images are available inside the repository, we can use them this way (assuming you're